aryna-yukhnevich/dev/README.md

 }
 ```
 **Tooling Environment Configuration**:
 - in the `name` parameter, enter the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located.
+Here, `<<env>>` acts as a placeholder that represents the environment name.
+This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
+To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders (optional)](#provide-replacements-for-placeholders)).
+This file serves as a mapping between placeholders and their corresponding values.
 - in the `account_id`, `region` parameters, enter AWS region and account ID for this Tolling environment.
 - in the `metrics_collection_interval_min`, enter an interval (in minutes) for extracting metrics from monitored environments.
 - in the `digest_report_period_hours`, indicate how many recent hours should be covered in the daily digest report.
 Defaults to `24` hours.
 - in the `digest_cron_expression`, enter the cron schedule to trigger the daily digest report.
 Defaults to `cron(0 8 * * ? *)`, every day at 8am UTC. \
 \
-    **Grafana Configuration** (optional): \
+    **Grafana Configuration** [Optional]: \
     Only if the `grafana_instance` section exists, the Grafana stack will be deployed.
 If the Grafana deployment should be skipped, remove this `grafana_instance` nested configuration from the general settings.\
     If the Grafana stack should be deployed:
     - in the `grafana_vpc_id`, specify the ID of the Amazon VPC where the Grafana instance will be deployed.
 At least 1 public subnet required.